Snapshots and Forks

 Current Limitations

-Currently, bucket snapshotting and forking functionality have the following limitations:
+Currently, bucket snapshot and fork functionality have the following limitations:

-- Once snapshotting support is enabled for a bucket, it cannot be disabled.
+- Once snapshot support is enabled for a bucket, it cannot be disabled.

-- Object expiration (TTL) cannot be enabled for buckets with snapshotting or forking enabled.
+- Object expiration (TTL) cannot be enabled for buckets with snapshot support.

-- Transitioning objects to different storage tiers cannot be configured for buckets with snapshotting or forking enabled.
+- Transitioning objects to different storage tiers cannot be configured for snapshot-enabled buckets.

-- Only the standard storage tier is allowed for buckets with snapshotting or forking enabled.
+- Only the Standard storage tier is supported for snapshot-enabled buckets.

-- Snapshotting and forking cannot be enabled for existing buckets.
+- Snapshot support cannot be enabled for existing buckets.

 Upcoming Features